IZIMA KAORU イジマ カオル （伊島 薫) (1954- ) Kyoto. (Prefers to spell his family name "Izima" instead of "Ijima.")

 Size: A4 landscape, 102 pp. Language: Japanese, English, and romaji

-I can't review this book without first mentioning zyappu magazine established in 1994 as the brainchild of editor-in-chief IZIMA KAORU (this book's photographer).
+I can't review this book without first mentioning zyappu magazine (reviewed below) established in 1994 as the brainchild of editor-in-chief IZIMA KAORU (this book's photographer).
 You could see the review, but to save you the trouble, just read on.

 IZIMA's zyappu magazine is an unconventional, quarterly fashion magazine published by Korinsha in Kyoto.
 It is unconventional because the fashion photos are not the usual catalog-type photos you see in mainstream fashion magazines.
 The photos are aesthetically beautiful while the model shows off the fashion items.
 The model is posed in unconventional, striking, or animated ways.
 She may be screaming in hysteria, or she may be fat and beautiful.
 Looking at the photos in zyappu is never boring.
 Not only that, the entire magazine is written in romanized Japanese.
 Sometimes there is English or Japanese inserted, but everything else is romaji.
 The magazine is very original and creative.